Who Was Mother Jones?

-Mary Harris Jones was born in 1830 in County Cork, Ireland.
-Her family left the devastation brought by the Irish Potato Famine and emigrated westward, first to Canada and then to American.
+Mother Jones' family left the devastation brought by the Irish Potato Famine and emigrated westward, first to Canada and then to America.
 Tragedy befell Jones when she lost her family to a yellow fever outbreak and then her home in the great Chicago fire.
 She went on to become a labor activist and was given the nickname “Mother Jones.”
 A champion of the working class, Jones was a campaigner for the United Mine Workers Union, founded the Social Democratic Party and helped establish the Industrial Workers of the World.
-Jones died in 1930.

 Mother Jones experienced many great personal tragedies during the first part of her life.
 She lived in Memphis for a time, marrying George Jones, an iron worker and strong union supporter, in 1861.
 They had several children together, but an outbreak of yellow fever killed her husband and children in 1867.
 She returned to Chicago and found work as a dressmaker.
 But then she lost her home in the great Chicago fire of 1871.